 Offspring of dogs with Certified HSDAA Registration are eligible for Provisional Certified registration.
 Pups not assigned Companion Dog registration status from eligible litters shall be automatically eligible for HSDAA Provisional Certified Registration upon submission of the appropriate registration application, registration fee, and a copy of an approved exam form indicating normal cardiac and patellas signed by a licensed veterinarian.

-To upgrade from Provisional to Certified, the following documentation should be submitted along with the Application for Upgrade from Provisional to Certified form (available elsewhere on website)
+To upgrade from Provisional to Certified, when a dog is 12 months old, the following documentation should be submitted along with the Application for Upgrade from Provisional to Certified form (available elsewhere on website)

 Litters by dogs with Provisional Certified Registration status at date of whelping are eligible for registration when both parents achieve Certified Registration status, at which time a litter registration application should be submitted by the breeder, and signed by the owner(s) of both the sire and dam.
 (Effective date May 1, 2011)